avaje/avaje-http/http-client/README.md

  - Sync processing response body as:
    - a bean, list of beans, stream of beans, String, Void or any JDK Response.BodyHandler

- - Async processing of the request using CompleteableFuture
+ - Async processing of the request using CompletableFuture
    - a bean, list of beans, stream of beans, String, Void or any JDK Response.BodyHandler